-The Young Artists Fellowship Program is a four-week, intensive chamber music program for string players and pianists ages 18-26.
-Individual instrumentalists as well as pre-formed ensembles of strings, with or without piano, are encouraged to apply.
-Highly competitive fellowships are awarded to seriously dedicated and motivated music students who will receive individualized lessons and coachings at the highest level.
-Each participant receives a Fellowship Award of $2,500 which covers the cost of tuition, room, and board for four weeks at Garth Newel Music Center.
+The Emerging Artist Fellowship Program is a four-week, intensive chamber music program for string players and pianists ages 18-28.
+Both individual instrumentalists and pre-formed ensembles are encouraged to apply.
+Highly competitive fellowships are awarded to dedicated instrumentalists who will receive lessons and coachings from the Garth Newel Piano Quartet and other renowned faculty.
+Each participant receives a Fellowship Award valued at $3,000, which covers the cost of tuition, room and board.

 - Free admission to all summer festival concerts